filipmyllari/filipmyllari.github.io/_posts/2017-11-14-Precompiling-CSS.md

 ul a:hover { color: #229ed3; }
 {% endhighlight %}

 You can see a huge difference here in both structure and how you write your code.
 For example here I have given $link-color: one color.
 So when I want to use that color again I just write $link-color: istead of writing the same color over and over again.
 By doing this I can also keep all my colors in the same place and really easily see which colors I use.
 So its much easier for later changes in the code when you normally needs to dig through your whole code.
+I used this in my code so I could see which colors I have on the site and match everything together.